MCUnderground/TheFinals.NET/README.md

 ## Features

-- Supports multiple versions of the leaderboard API.
+- Supports multiple versions/seasons of the leaderboard API.
-- Provides an interface to interact with the leaderboard service.
+- Simple api to get leaderboard data.
 - Allows filtering of leaderboard entries by name.
 - Supports retrieving a specific number of leaderboard entries.